With Crimean appeal, Putin goes head-to-head with West over Ukraine

 Now they will have to accept the will of the Crimean people.

-Former KGB spy Putin looked serene as he chaired a meeting of his most senior officials in the Security Council on Thursday, seemingly oblivious to turmoil on Russian markets and Kiev’s insistence that a referendum on Crimea’s status would be illegal.
+The former KGB spy looked serene as he chaired a meeting of his most senior officials in the Security Council on Thursday, seemingly oblivious to turmoil on Russian markets and Kiev’s defiance that a referendum on Crimea’s status would be illegal.

 The 61-year-old appears to feel he holds all the cards.